 - a.
 Plan for daily health screening questions of staff and individuals. - b.
 Hygiene Practices: - i.
-Create cleaning and disinfection protocols that address frequently touched surfaces such as faucets, toilets, doorknobs, and light switches; transport vehicles; schedules for increased cleaning, routine cleaning, and disinfection; and ensuring adequate supplies of EPA-approved disinfectants and correct use/storage of all cleaning agents. - (1) Members and transport persons should wear face coverings during transport (and when in public). - (2) Physical distance should be created between individuals inside of the transport vehicle (e.g., seat individuals one per seat, every other row), limiting capacity as needed to optimize distance between passengers. - ii.
-Have hand sanitizer/handwashing stations available in common areas. - iii.
-Ensure adequate supplies to minimize sharing to the extent possible (e.g., dedicated member supplies, lab equipment, computers).
-All shared items should be disinfected between uses. - iv.
+Create cleaning and disinfection protocols that address frequently touched surfaces such as faucets, toilets, doorknobs, and light switches; transport vehicles; schedules for increased cleaning, routine cleaning, and disinfection; and ensuring adequate supplies of EPA-approved disinfectants and correct usage/storage of all cleaning agents.

+- (1) Members and transport persons should consider wearing at a minimum cloth face coverings during transport (and when in public). - (2) Physical distance should be created between individuals inside of the transport vehicle (e.g. seat individuals one per seat, every other row), limiting capacity as needed to optimize distance between passengers. - ii.
+Provide additional hand sanitizer/handwashing stations. - iii.
+Ensure adequate supplies to minimize sharing to the extent possible (e.g. dedicated member supplies, lab equipment, computers).
+All shared items should be cleaned and disinfected between uses. - iv.
 Mitigate exposure risks by cleaning/disinfecting meeting spaces after each use and considering staggering sessions to avoid crowding in the hallways and public spaces. - c.
-Ensure adequate supplies to minimize sharing to the extent possible (e.g., computers, signature pads, materials needed for services.) - d.
+Ensure adequate supplies to minimize sharing to the extent possible (e.g. computers, signature pads, materials needed for services). - d.
 Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible. - e.
 Ensure that water systems and features are safe to use after a prolonged facility shutdown. - i.
-Consider cleaning water fountains in-between uses.
-Staff and individuals can be encouraged to bring water bottles labeled with their names to reduce contact with shared water fountains. - ii.
+Consider cleaning water fountains in-between uses or staff and individuals should be encouraged to bring water bottles labeled with their names to reduce contact with shared water fountains. - ii.
 Each day, the entire fountain surface, including the mouthpiece, protective guard, basin and handles, should be scrubbed with an EPA-approved disinfectant and then wiped down with a clean, damp cloth.